Mori-hub/NiceCountDown/README.md

 # Nice Count Down

-This is kind of a contdown function.
-It's use nice digital counters .
+This is kind of a countdown function.
+It uses nice digital counters.
 ## Features

 - Min and Sec